jonas089/pos-rust/README.md

 Blocks are chosen at random but validators with a larger `stake` have a higher chance of being selected.
 The `weights` are calculated based on this formula:

 `validator_weight = (random_number * validator_stake) // total_stake`.
 The validator with the highest weight wins the round and gets to create the block.

-# Espresso context

-Espresso is based on a consensus protocol known as HotShot.
-An L1 smart contract acts as a StakeTable for consensus.

-A sequencer will submit transactions to the consensus nodes and forward block commitments agreed upon by consensus to the L1 HotShot smart contract.
-The HotShot contract verifies Sequencer information and queries the StakeTable contract.

-The Rollup nodes submit proofs to the L1 Rollup contract, that queries the HotShot contract for the state of the sequencing process.